 The following tables present our selected consolidated financial data as of and for each of the years indicated.
-The data as of December 31, 2017, 2016 and 2015 and 2015 and for the years ended December 31, 2017, 2016 and 2015 are derived from and should be read together with our audited consolidated financial statements included herein and "Section 3.4.3.
+The data as of December 31, 2018, 2017 and 2016 are derived from and should be read together with our audited consolidated financial statements included herein and "Section 3.4.3.
 Financial Condition, Liquidity and Capital Resources".